-Agency/Aircraft Mission Storm Sy stem Indicator Agency + Aircraft Number ^{1.2} Two-digit depression number or two-letter identifier if not a depression or greater issions, WXWX, or for a sion or stronger, WX+ er.
-Location A,E,C,or W 3 Storm name or mission type (i.e., CYCLONE, or INVEST) -EXAMPLES- AF966 0201C CYCLONE (USAF aircraft 966 on the second mission on tropical depression number 1 in the Central Pacific.
+Aganay Airaraft Sequential Two digit depression Location Storm name Agency + Aircraft Number ^{1,2} number of Two-digit depression number or two-letter A,E,C,or W 3 Number A,E,C,OF W or mission type mission in identifier if not a (i.e., CYCLONE, this storm depression or greater or INVEST) For non-tasked missions, WXWX, or for a numbered depre ession or stronger, WX+ depression num -EXAMPLES- AF966 0201C CYCLONE depression number 1 (USAF aircraft 966 on the second mission on tropical depression number 1 in the Central Pacific.
 Invest or fix as specified in the TCPOD.)
 AF984 0403E CARLOS (USAF aircraft 984 on the fourth mission on tropical depression 3 which formed in the Eastern Pacific and acquired the name Carlos.)
-NOAA2 01CCA INVEST (NOAA aircraft 42RF on the first mission to investigat the third suspect area in the Atlantic, Gulf of Mexico o Caribbean.)
+NOAA2 01CCA INVEST (NOAA aircraft 42RF on the first mission to investigate the third suspect area in the Atlantic, Gulf of Mexico Caribbean.)
 NOAA3 WX01A AGNES (NOAA aircraft 43RF on a non-tasked mission into AGNES.)